 My holiday or flight has been cancelled

 If your holiday is cancelled, and your provider is ABTA or ATOL protected, you should speak to your holiday provider directly about whether they can provide a refund or re-booking for another date.

-The Civil Aviation Authority (CAA) has issued specific guidance about coronavirus, with information if your flight has been delayed or cancelled.
+The Civil Aviation Authority (CAA) has issued specific guidance about coronavirus, giving information if your flight has been delayed or cancelled.
 You should also read the section on compensation.

 Deciding not to travel to areas that the FCO has not advised against visiting